amirarsalan90/TabFairGAN/README.md

 # TabFairGAN

 This repository is the code for the papar [**TabFairGAN: Fair Tabular Data Generation with Generative Adversarial Networks**](https://arxiv.org/abs/2109.00666) .
 TabFairGAN is a synthetic tabular data generator which could produce synthetic data, with or without _**fairness**_ constraint.
-The model uses a Wasserstein Generative Adversarial Network to produce fake data with high quality.
+The model uses a Wasserstein Generative Adversarial Network to produce synthetic data with high quality.
 ___
 # Prerequisites
 - Python 3.7+